 See Related: Best Things to do in Lake City, Minnesota

 8. Take an Excursion Along the Mississippi River

-Although you won’t find many St Cloud beach things to do, you can indulge in water sport alongside the Mississippi River.
+Although you won’t find many St. Cloud beach things to do, you can indulge in water sports alongside the Mississippi River.
 As one of the largest river towns in Minnesota, Saint Cloud is known for its fun activities at the riverbank.

 Especially if you’re traveling during summer, you will find yourself enjoying a crowd of Saint Cloud residents at the riverbank.
 Start your day from Sauk Rapids and head over to Clearwater.

 On your way, you will find many riverside attractions, including Riverside Park, Hester Park, Wilson Park, the Riverbuffs Regional Park, and Saint Cloud’s Country Golf Course.

 These parks offer a combination of sports such as golf, basketball, baseball, cross-country skiing, volleyball, and tennis.
 Besides that, you can take up various watersports, including kayaking, canoeing, boating, and fishing.

 Moreover, you can bring your boats and canoes to enjoy watersports with your family.
 Even if you don’t have your own, there are many shops and outfitters along the Mississippi river where you can get geared up for your desired adventure.

 If you’re not in the mood for sporty activities, you can recline near the riverbank to enjoy the scenic view alongside the city.
 However, while there’s no entrance fee in most parks for hikers and bikers, you might need to pay an additional fee for any water sports and activities you take up.

 9. Explore Lake George Park